 This is a 40mm watch is part of the Vacheron Constantin Historiques collection.
 According to this article by Monochrome Watches, the 1921 model is not based on a single watch.
 Rather, it was inspired by two models.
 You can read more about the history and changes of the designs here.

 When the watch was first created, the 1921 models were limited editions for motorists.
-Vacheron Constantin created a watch that allowed drivers to easily view the time while driving—the unusual dial is positioned at a 45-degree angle, which allows the wearer to easily read the time without having to remove hands on the steering wheel.
+Vacheron Constantin created a watch that allowed drivers to view the time while driving easily—the unusual dial is positioned at a 45-degree angle, which allows the wearer to easily read the time without having to remove hands on the steering wheel.

 Featured Image by Guy Sie